Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Introduction

 \section{Introduction}

 In recent years, machine learning (ML) has achieved significant advancements, contributing to the resolution of a wide range of practical problems.
 In conventional settings, most ML models operate within the so-called ``single-episode" paradigm, being trained on \textit{static} and \textit{single} datasets, while evaluated under the independent and identically distributed (i.i.d.) assumption~\cite{Hadsell2020Embracing}.
 However, this ``single-episode" paradigm may not equip the trained models with the capability to adapt to new data or perform new tasks, failing to align with the aspiration of developing intelligent agents for dynamically evolving environments.
 To address this issue, the ML community is motivated to develop \textit{continual learning (CL)}, also known as lifelong learning or incremental learning, which trains models incrementally on new tasks and maintains early knowledge without requiring full-data retraining~\cite{chen2022lifelong, kudithipudi2022biological, vandeVen2022Three, Wang2024Comprehensive}.
+CL has become increasingly important in various fields and applications, including but not limited to the Internet-of-Things~\cite{LealFilho2024Continual}, website detection~\cite{Ejaz2023Lifelong}, and activity recognition~\cite{Hu2018Novel}.